 The Collection Services Department is customer service oriented and acts as the public liaison for GVW.
-Its responsibilities include, but are not limited to Blue Stake requests, customer concerns, Mesa Del tanks, and grease interceptor inspections.
+Its responsibilities include, but are not limited to Blue Stake requests, customer concerns, Mesa Del tanks, grease interceptor inspections, residential/commercial permit inspections, and subdivision infrastructure inspections.